Knowledge base software content editor from Helpjuice

 (Note that each KB tool is available as part of ServiceNow’s larger software suites — each focusing on the above processes.)

 ServiceNow’s KB offering(s) focus heavily on real-time knowledge harvesting and documentation.
-As new data and information becomes available, knowledge managers and other team members can immediately use it to enhance their current knowledge, and in turn make improvements to their overall operations.
+As new data and information becomes available, knowledge managers and other team members can immediately use it to enhance their current knowledge, and in turn, improve their operations.

 ServiceNow Features

-• Knowledge blocks keep related knowledge tied closely together, while also reducing redundant knowledge creation over time.
+• Knowledge blocks keep related knowledge closely together while reducing redundant knowledge creation over time

 7. Bloomfire